|

 pulled back a silk hanging and disappeared into her bedchamber.

+quietly.
 She could not meet his eyes.
-I mean
+I mean, in this world.

 Yes.

-dreams that he had described to her, of himself with her own double.
+the dreams that he had described to her, of himself with her own

-Here, said the other woman, emerging from her bedchamber,
+Here, said the shadow Eowyn, emerging from her bedchamber,

 my cousin gave this to me on my sixteenth birthday.
 It is